Giovanni Giolitti: Libyan War

+On 18 October 1912, Turkey officially surrendered.
+As a result of this conflict, Italy captured the Ottoman Tripolitania Vilayet (province), of which the main sub-provinces were Fezzan, Cyrenaica, and Tripoli itself.
+These territories together formed what became known as Italian Libya.
+During the conflict, Italian forces also occupied the Dodecanese islands in the Aegean Sea.
+Italy had agreed to return the Dodecanese to the Ottoman Empire according to the Treaty of Ouchy in 1912 (also known as the First Treaty of Lausanne (1912), as it was signed at the Château d'Ouchy in Lausanne, Switzerland.)
+However, the vagueness of the text allowed a provisional Italian administration of the islands, and Turkey eventually renounced all claims on these islands in Article 15 of the Treaty of Lausanne in 1923.

 Although minor, the war was a precursor of World War I as it sparked nationalism in the Balkan states.
 Seeing how easily the Italians had defeated the weakened Ottomans, the members of the Balkan League attacked the Ottoman Empire before the war with Italy had ended.
 The invasion of Libya was a costly enterprise for Italy.
 Instead of the 30 million lire a month judged sufficient at its beginning, it reached a cost of 80 million a month for a much longer period than was originally estimated.
 The war cost Italy 1.3 billion lire, nearly a billion more than Giolitti estimated before the war.
 This ruined ten years of fiscal prudence.

 Foundation of the Liberals

-In 1913, Giolitti founded the Liberal party, which was simply and collectively called Liberals.
-The Union was a political alliance formed when the Left and the Right merged in a single centrist and liberal coalition which largely dominated the Italian Parliament.
+In 1913, Giolitti founded the Liberal Party, a political party was simply and collectively called Liberals.
+The Liberal Union was a political alliance formed when the Historical Left and the Historical Right merged in a single centrist and liberal coalition which largely dominated the Italian Parliament.
 Giolitti had mastered the political concept of trasformismo, which consisted in making flexible centrist coalitions of government which isolated the extremes of the political left and the political right.